Zero-1729/soundplay/docs/CONTRIBUTING.md

 To contribute your changes

 - Fork the repository
-- Create topic branch, e.g. `gui: redesigned EQ`.
+- Create a new topic branch, e.g. `gui: redesigned EQ`.
 - Commit changes

 Contributors are expected to follow all the guidelines this document before attempting to contribute.